Dayton Police shoot suspect after altercation

 Police said once they arrived on scene, there was a woman yelling for help.
 The doors to the home were locked so they forced entry and confronted the suspect, who has only been identified as a 37-year-old man.

 According to officers on scene, the suspect pushed a handgun into the chest of one of the officers.
-They then said he was taken to the floor, where he aimed the weapon at officers.
+They then said he was taken to the floor, where he aimed the weapon at officers again.

 We are told all three officers on scene shot the suspect, hitting him more than once.